symbuzzer/android-qpst-tool/README.md

 - Erase EFS feature will erase EFS paritions (/dev/block/sdf8, /dev/block/sdf9, /dev/block/sdf7, /dev/block/sdf10).
 Since these partitions are device specific, be sure to back them up first.

 ## How to compile:
-- This app ise created with Tasker (v6.1.3-beta) and Tasker App Factory (v6.1.3-beta).
+- This app is created with Tasker (v6.1.3-beta) and Tasker App Factory (v6.1.3-beta).
 So download and install them or theri newer builds on your device.
 - Download QPST_Tool.prj.xml and import it as project from Tasker Android App.
 - Set app icon on profile options, Main and HtmlViewer scenes.
 - Set "start task: Start", "min android version: 21" and "target android version: 22" (Should be max 22 because of Tasker App Factory's damn notification problems)